 If you call and lose, you're down to 31 BBs, which puts you close to short-stacked territory.
 You're ability to play speculative hands is reduced, and as soon as the blinds go up you'll be down to 25 BBs.
 You would be one mistake away from being eliminated - all because you could not fold a losing hand, albeit a strong hand.

-Learning how to fold, particularly when you have a really strong hand, is arguably the most difficult skill to master.
-Nobody wants to fold a winning hand, but overplaying a losing hand will have far worse consequences.
+Learning how to fold in poker, particularly when you have a really strong hand, is arguably the most difficult skill to master.
+Nobody wants to fold a winning hand, but overplaying a losing hand of Texas Hold'em will have far worse consequences.